Fast radio bursts at the dawn of the 2020s: Observational constraints on theory

 \section{Observational constraints on theory}

 Prior to PHL19, the number of known FRBs and theories for their origins grew roughly at the same pace.
-Now, with the much larger sample, and more well-studied sources, observations can begin to constrain theoretical models for FRB progenitor systems and emission.
-In the following subsections we discuss the various FRB theories (radiation mechanisms, progenitor, progenitor systems, environment, and population) and the constraints observations have placed on them to date.
+Now, with the much larger sample, and more well-studied sources, observations can begin to better constrain theoretical models for FRB progenitor systems and emission.
+In the following subsections we discuss how measurements of the burst properties, host and local environments, and overall population statistics can constrain current models for radiation mechanisms and progenitors.